Martha’s Vineyard, MA – Fausta’s Shack – July 12, 1997

 At sixteen I started waking up with lyrics and melodies in my head.
 Each morning throughout high school and into college I’d diligently retrieve them upon waking, weeding through the shrapnel of dreams and dusting off half-bent choruses and meandering verses.
 I kept a sandwich-sized cassette recorder by my bedside and hit record immediately after hitting my alarm.
 I would sing into it what I could groggily remember before teetering off to the rec hall for eggs and oatmeal.

 My mom bought me a D-1 Martin guitar at “Manny’s” in Times Square in New York on a snowy weekend home from Brown during my freshman year.
 Overhearing some of my morning songwriting sessions she insisted I have a way to accompany myself.
-Soon after I began performing some of my songs, securing a weekly local gig at “Z-Bar,” a smoke-filled sports bar on Providence RI’s legendary Wickenden Street.
+Soon after, I began performing some of my songs, securing a weekly local gig at “Z-Bar,” a smoke-filled sports bar on Providence RI’s legendary Wickenden Street.

 As my life and death flashed before my eyes on that tiny plane in Peru, I imagined all those songs I’d written, those sweet little gifts from the depths of my unguarded night-time heartbeats, strewn across miles of cassette tape never to be finished or polished or probably ever heard from again and I wanted to finish them in a way I felt honored them.
 But at what price?
 It was pure madness to consider following in my famous parents’ musical footsteps.
 Wasn’t it?